anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 During enrollment, a DTLS connection is required between Pledge and Registrar.

-Once a Pledge is enrolled, it can act as constrained Join Proxy between other Pledges and the enrolling Registrar.
+An enrolled Pledge can act as constrained Join Proxy between other Pledges and the enrolling Registrar.

 This document specifies a new form of constrained Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
 Two modes of the constrained Join Proxy are specified:

     1 A stateful Join Proxy that locally stores IP addresses during the connection.
-    2 A stateless Join Proxy that where the connection state is stored in the messages.
+    2 A stateless Join Proxy where the connection state is stored in the messages.

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
 {{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.

-The stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non_storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
-Similar to the difference between storing and non_storing Modes of Operations (MOP) in RPL {{RFC6550}}.
-In the stateful method, the return forward state is stored in the join proxy.
+In the stateful method, the
+return forward state is stored in the join proxy.
 In the stateless method, the return forward state is stored in the network.